BAE173: 2020–2023: Debut with Intersection: Spark, Trace, Blaze, Odyssey: Dash, Peak Time and Dohyon's departure

 BAE173 released their debut EP Intersection: Spark on November 19, 2020, with the title track "Crush on U".
-The group held an online showcase that was broadcast simultaneously on V Live and Youtube.
+The group held an online showcase that was broadcast simultaneously on V Live and YouTube.
 Their debut music video for "Crush on U" went on to reach 10 million views in 6 days.
 On November 29, the group released a follow-up track meant for fans titled "Every Little Thing is You".
 The track featured writing credits from the group's youngest member Dohyon.
 In December 2020, it was announced that BAE173 would be the cover artist of Ten Asia's Tenstar magazine and have a 24 page feature.
 BAE173 expressed their goals for the future and how they felt leading up to their debut.

 On April 8, 2021, BAE173 released their second EP Intersection: Trace and its lead single "Loved You".

 On March 30, 2022, BAE173 released their third EP Intersection: Blaze and its lead single "Jaws".
 On May 20, 2022, BAE173 held a fan sign event at Nissho Hall in Tokyo, Japan at 12:00 p.m. on the 20th.
 In addition, the 2022 BAE173 Fan Meeting in Japan - Hajimete was held at 6 p.m. of the same day and at 6 p.m. on May 21 again.
 On August 17, 2022, BAE173 released their fourth EP Odyssey: Dash and its lead single "Dash".

 In February 2023, it was announced that BAE173 would be included among the 24 contestants in the JTBC idol survival show Peak Time.
 They were introduced in the show as Team 13:00, as the contestants were represented with an hour of the day.
 The group reached the finals and finished in fifth place.
 Through the show, the group received and released two new songs, "Criminal" and "GT".

-On June 22, 2023, it has been announced that Dohyon has left both Pocketdol Studio and the group after winning the dispute against his label.
+On June 22, 2023, it was announced that Dohyon had left both Pocketdol Studio and the group after winning his dispute against the label.